EvgeniyMukhamedjanov/hscroll-slider/README.md

 ### `prev-btn-selector`, `next-btn-selector`
 Define the selector of buttons.
 Default values are `[data-hscroll-slider-button-prev]` and `[data-hscroll-slider-button-next]`.
 By default Hscroll-slider tries to find button elements with the `data-hscroll-slider-button-prev` and `data-hscroll-slider-button-next` attributes.
-If you can't add this attribute to the buttons, use the `prev-btn-selector` and the `next-btn-selector` attributes to define your own selectors.
+If you can't add these attributes to the buttons, use the `prev-btn-selector` and the `next-btn-selector` attributes to define your own selectors.

 ```html
 <hscroll-slider